OMGfox/avatar_generator/README.md

 # An Avatar Generator
-The script just generate an funny avatar from presets and  save it to work directory.
+The script just generate a funny avatar from presets and  save it to work directory.

 # Preparing
 You need install requirements: